Salvador, Bahia, Brazil

 Great attention to detail and incredibly friendly staff who will make you feel right at home

 Lovely roof terrace to soak up the atmosphere and buzz with views across the rooftops of colonial Salvador

 Average time to visit

-Call us on to start planning your vacation to Villa Bahia or take a look at our itineraries to Bahia
+Call us on 020 3993 9308 to start planning your holiday to Villa Bahia or take a look at our itineraries to Brazil

 The 20 rooms at Villa Bahia are beautifully decorated with native woods, crafts and furnishings and each has its a unique design and character.
 Four of the rooms have their own private terrace and all are equipped with modern facilities including television, air conditioning, WiFi and DVD player.